What Is Full Coverage Car Insurance?

 - You have a poor driving record and expect future claims

-The full coverage vs liability car insurance decision represents one of the most significant choices affecting your auto insurance costs and financial protection.
-Understanding the trade-offs helps you make an informed decision aligned with your situation.
+The full coverage vs. liability car insurance decision is one of the most significant choices affecting your auto insurance costs and financial protection.
+On average, full coverage costs approximately $100–$130 more per month than liability-only—or roughly $1,200–$1,600 more per year nationally.
+Whether that's money well spent depends entirely on your situation.

 Coverage Comparison